The Skateboarding Influence: Culture Based Movies

 What Do Boarders Use To Film In A Skate Video?

 Some good cameras to film longboarding include the GoPro Hero7 Black, the Canon EOS Rebel T6i, and the Nikon D3300.
-There are also some more affordable options available on the market.
-Skateboards are often used as a dynamic tool for filming, especially when wielded by ramp locals and skilled skaters like Derrick Cabrera, whose first video garnered attention not just for its impressive tricks but also earned the audience award.
+There are also some more affordable menu options available on the market.
+Skateboards are often used as a dynamic tool for filming, especially when wielded by ramp locals and skilled skaters like Catherine Hardwicke, Derrick Cabrera, whose first video garnered attention not just for its impressive tricks but also earned the audience award.

-From Mike Carroll’s technical finesse to Christian Hosoi’s iconic style, these skateboarders showcase the versatile nature of their boards as a means of creative expression, transcending clipboard related topics and even addressing personal struggles like drug addiction within the unique storytelling realm of skateboarding films.
+From Mike Carroll’s technical finesse to Christian Hosoi’s iconic style, these skateboarders showcase the versatile nature of their boards as a means of creative expression, transcending clipboard-related topics and even addressing personal struggles like drug addiction within the unique storytelling realm of skateboarding films.

 Why Do Skaters Film Skateboarding Movies?